FedMEKT: Distillation-based Embedding Knowledge Transfer for Multimodal Federated Learning: Experimental Results

 \paragraph{Mixed Clients} Apart from the multimodal clients setting, we extend the experiment to include a mixed clients setting with both unimodal and multimodal clients.
 To conduct this experiment, we include $10$ multimodal clients, $10$ unimodal clients for modality A, $10$ unimodal clients for modality B, and randomly select $10$ clients from a total of $30$ mixed clients in each communication round.
-Following \cite{zhao2022multimodal}, parameter-based methods such as MM-FedAvg, MM-FedProx, and MM-MOON assigned higher weights (set to 100) to multimodal clients in model aggregation.
+Following \citep{zhao2022multimodal}, parameter-based methods such as MM-FedAvg, MM-FedProx, and MM-MOON assigned higher weights (set to 100) to multimodal clients in model aggregation.
 For FedMEKT variants like FedMEKT-C and FedMEKT-S with unimodal clients, we generate the knowledge from the encoder of the corresponding modality and obtain the collaborative knowledge of each modality by averaging the knowledge from both multimodal and unimodal clients.
 Table~\ref{mixed_table} shows the performance comparison of our methods with other baselines on downstream tasks in mixed clients setting.
 For most modalities combinations of three datasets, FedMEKT-C outperforms other baselines on downstream tasks performance.
 Exceptions include the Mage task in the Gyro-Mage combination of the mHealth dataset and certain combination cases in the UR Fall Detection dataset, where FedMEKT-S and CreamFL show slightly better performance.
 Nonetheless, we still achieve competitive results in these cases.
 From our observation, FedMEKT outperforms other baselines with $\textbf{1-3\%}$ in most combination cases, and some cases can improve the performance of downstream tasks when working on mixed clients setting.
 Overall, from the results in Table~\ref{mixed_table}, we claim that our proposed method can work well in various practical scenarios and outperforms both multimodal versions of other classical FL methods and state-of-the-art methods such as MM-FedAvg and CreamFL.
+Furthermore, the results clearly demonstrate that transferring complementary information from various modalities enhances performance significantly, surpassing traditional split knowledge transfer approaches like FedMEKT-S and CreamFL.